rasmushanning/pawnshop-go/README.md

 `make endtoendtests`

-To run both the unit tests and acceptance tests, simply run:
+To run both the unit tests and end-to-end tests, simply run:

 `make test`